EmbodiedJosh/Unity-Oculus-Demo/index.md

 [![](https://cdn.discordapp.com/attachments/626114024655945740/626547334150488087/11.png)](https://cdn.discordapp.com/attachments/626114024655945740/626547334150488087/11.png)

-3. As you may have noticed, you now have the power to run your Player off the edge of the plane.
+3. As you may have noticed, you now have the power to run your Player off the edge of the plane and outside of your Play Area.
 To fix this, we're going to add borders along the edge so we don't fall off.
 Go to **Game Object > 3D Object > Cube**

 [![](https://cdn.discordapp.com/attachments/626114024655945740/626549443092676619/114f1bf426ae524689935170e35ca113.png)](https://cdn.discordapp.com/attachments/626114024655945740/626549443092676619/114f1bf426ae524689935170e35ca113.png)